public-apis/public-apis/README.md

 A collective list of free APIs for use in web development.

-A public API for this project can be found [here](https://github.com/davemachado/public-api).
+A public API for this project can be found [here](https://github.com/davemachado/public-api) - thanks to [DigitalOcean](https://www.digitalocean.com/) for helping us provide this service!

 For information on contributing to this project, please see the [contributing guide](.github/CONTRIBUTING.md).